pietervdvn/MapComplete/Docs/Stats.md

 Statistics
 ==========

 There are some fancy statistics available about MapComplete use.
-You can find all the stats (and the scripts to generate them) [](Tools/)
+The most important once are listed below, some more graphs (and the scripts to generate them) are [in the tools directory](Tools/)

 All Time usage
 --------------